Mon – Sun: 24/7 Electrical

 Visibility and legibility of signage

 Clear exit signs are paramount for guiding occupants during an emergency.
-Ensure your exit lights have bold, high-contrast lettering and symbols that are visible from a distance, even in low-light conditions.
+Ensure your exit lights have bold, high-contrast lettering and symbols visible from a distance, even in low-light conditions.

 Placement and Installation Considerations